proper-testing/proper-testing.github.io/pages_src/Tutorials/PropEr_testing_of_finite_state_machines.md

 The state is initialized via the `initial_state/0` and `initial_state_data/0` callbacks.
 The former specifies the initial state of the finite state machine, while the latter specifies what the state data should initially contain.
-Let us start on a `cheese_day` with `5` portions of each kind of food available in the storage, since the initial state of our model should coincide with the initial state of the system under test.
+Let us start on a `cheese_day` with the default portions of each kind of food available in the storage, since the initial state of our model should coincide with the initial state of the system under test.

     :::erlang
     initial_state() -> cheese_day.